-The Proposed Project is located in eastern Riverside County, as shown in Figure 1-1.
-The Proposed Project Electrical Needs Area includes the Cities of Palm Springs, Cathedral City, Rancho Mirage, Palm Desert, Indian Wells, and unincorporated areas of Riverside County, including the Thousand Palms community.
+The Proposed Project would be located in eastern Riverside County, as shown in Chapter 1, Figure 1.1: Regional Map and Electrical Needs Area.
+The Electrical Needs Area includes the cities of Palm Springs, Cathedral City, Rancho Mirage, Palm Desert, Indian Wells, and unincorporated areas of Riverside County, including the Thousand Palms community.